Rights and Responsibilities

 - You have the right to have your medical records kept confidential and be released only with your consent to any persons not legitimately involved with your care, or for public health disclosures, in cases of medical emergencies, or in response to court-ordered subpoenas.
 Also, you have the right to restrict disclosures of you personal health information, and to request an accounting of disclosures on or after April 14, 2003.

 - You have the right to review any medical records created and maintained by the University of Pennsylvania Student Health Service regarding your care and treatment, and to request amendments to these records.

 - You have the right to know the names and positions of those individuals involved in your care, by official name tags or personal introductions.

-- You have the right to file a grievance with the administration of Student Health if you feel any of these rights have been violated.
-You may also contact Quality Monitoring at the Joint Commission to report any concerns or register complaints either by phone at 1-800-994-6610 or at firstname.lastname@example.org.
+- You have the right to file a grievance by contacting the Administration of Student Health Service if you feel any of these rights have been violated.
+You may also contact Quality Monitoring at The Joint Commission to report any concerns or register complaints about patient safety or quality of care either by phone at 1-800-994-6610 or at email@example.com.

 - You are responsible for providing accurate information concerning your medical history.

 - You are responsible for asking questions if you do not understand the explanation of your diagnosis, treatment, prognosis, or any instructions given to you.

 - You are responsible for providing information necessary for processing insurance claims.

 - You are responsible for any charges billed to you.

 - You are responsible for following all rules and regulations that are posted within the Student Health Service.